flavienbwk/book-devops/eng/AUDIOBOOK.md

 Let's compare a traditional foundation with a Cloud foundation to better understand the latter's added value.

-!Illustration of services in a traditional foundation (like ESXI).\label{fig:illustrationsocleesxi}

-In a traditional foundation (fig. <spanc/>\ref{fig:illustrationsocleesxi}), a virtual machine (VM) is assigned to each software to logically isolate it.
+In a traditional foundation a virtual machine (VM) is assigned to each software to logically isolate it.
 Each software manages its own logs, certificates, secrets, and generates its own metrics.
 The foundation might host services centralizing this data, but the software developer would then have to modify their code to comply with the foundation's services.

 The robustness of this type of foundation is well-established and is still widely used today among major institutions.
 The isolation is highly effective.